Chart Color Schemes

 AreaSearch assessment of residential development activity positions Capel among the top 25% of areas assessed nationwide

 Capel has recorded approximately 36 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, around 181 homes were approved, with an additional 20 approved in FY-26 so far.
-Each dwelling built over these years attracted an average of 2.6 new residents per year, indicating strong demand that supports property values.
+Over the past five financial years, from FY-21 to FY-25, around 181 homes were approved, with an additional 21 approved so far in FY-26.
+On average, each dwelling built over these five years attracted about 2.6 new residents per year, indicating healthy demand that supports property values.

-The average construction cost value for new homes is approximately $274,000.
-In terms of commercial development, around $4.9 million in approvals have been registered this financial year, suggesting limited focus on commercial projects compared to residential ones.
-Capel maintains similar construction rates per person relative to the rest of WA, preserving market equilibrium consistent with surrounding areas.
+The average construction cost value of new homes is approximately $274,000.
+In the current financial year, around $4.9 million in commercial approvals have been registered, suggesting limited focus on commercial development.
+Capel maintains similar construction rates relative to the rest of WA, preserving market equilibrium consistent with surrounding areas.

-Recent building activity consists solely of detached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
+Recent building activity consists entirely of detached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
 With around 330 people per approval, Capel reflects a transitioning market.
-Future projections indicate that Capel will add approximately 748 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering favorable conditions for buyers and potentially facilitating further population growth beyond current projections.
+According to the latest AreaSearch quarterly estimate, Capel is projected to add approximately 748 residents by 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development